doroteaevanias-afk/LLMforPlanning/README.md

 1. **`parse_with_repair`** (`agent_core/roles/economic_role.py`) — a multi-pass repair chain: strips markdown fences, extracts the outermost `{...}`, escapes stray control characters inside strings, closes an `actions` array the model forgot to terminate before appending `estimated_cost_eur`, and strips trailing commas.
 Falls back to an all-zero "idle" decision only if every repair pass fails.
 2. **`frequency_penalty=0.3`** on the completion request (`llm_client.py`) — mitigates a token-repetition degeneration where the model gets stuck re-emitting (or inventing new) action entries instead of terminating.

-Prompt shape matters more than model size for reliability: prompts that list every resource on every call (fixed-cardinality, repeated field names) are more prone to this degeneration than prompts that list only *active* resources (shorter, variable-length). `ev2gym_adapter.py` and `sustaingym_adapter.py` both follow the "active resources only" pattern for this reason.
+Prompt shape materially affected structured-output reliability in the experiments: Prompts that listed every resource at each call, using fixed-cardinality and highly repetitive fields, were associated with a greater tendency toward repetition and incomplete JSON generation.
+Restricting the prompt to active resources reduced prompt length and repetition.
+The final EV2Gym and SustainGym implementations therefore expose only active resources to the LLM.

 ---